Opciones:

 a He loved Liza a lot, but she didn’t love __________.

 b Mr Evan poked __________ nose into __________ affairs.
-I
+I detest curiosity.

-c ‘My motto is not to leave for tomorrow what I can do today.’
+c "My motto is not to leave for tomorrow what I can do today."

-‘I don’t have a motto.’
+"I don't have a motto."

-d I know she doesn’t speak Finnish very well —it’s not
+d I know she doesn't speak Finnish very well —it's not __________ mother-tongue!

-e ‘Thank you very much.’
+e "Thank you very much."

-‘_________ pleasure.’ (or ‘The pleasure is __________’)
+"_________ pleasure.' (or "The pleasure is __________")

 f I think he’ll change __________ mind.

 g This has nothing to do with __________.
-So, please don’t
+So, please don't interfere in __________ own affairs.
+Mind __________ own business.

 h Before I said anything, I cleared __________ throat.

-i When I was twelve, I had a crush on __________ history
+i When I was twelve, I had a crush on __________ history teacher.

-j Most of Miss Thackeray’s pupils have a pash on
+j Most of Miss Thackeray's pupils have a pash on __________. __________ is really beautiful.

-k ‘Where’s __________ blue blouse, mum?’
+k "Where's __________ blue blouse, mum?"

-‘_________ is in the top drawer.’
+"_________ is in the top drawer."

-l When they told me that __________ favourite rock ‘n’ roll
+l When they told me that __________ favourite rock 'n' roll singer was coming to __________ hometown, __________ heart missed a beat.

-m ‘Who’s that girl?’
+m "Who's that girl?"

-‘A friend of __________.
-I met __________ in a carnival last
+"A friend of __________.
+I met __________ in a carnival last year."

-‘Are __________ in love with __________?’
+"Are __________ in love with __________?"

-n Mum, I’d like to introduce __________ to __________ friend
+n Mum, I'd like to introduce __________ to __________ friend Jane and __________ mother.

 o She says that she wants a sledge of __________ own.

-p Don’t give any money to her, as __________ burns a
+p Don't give any money to her, as __________ burns a hole in __________ pocket.

-wife had already got up and had a glass of cold milk and some
+q __________ was a wintry morning and the birds were singing.
+My wife had already got up and had a glass of cold milk and some buns for breakfast.
+She had also prepared __________ a hearty breakfast, as usual.

-r I said that because __________ wasn’t aware of my brother.
+r I said that because __________ wasn't aware of my brother.
+If __________ had known __________ was there, __________ wouldn't have said __________.

 s They knew everything about the matter from __________ sister.